payu-india/CMS-Chatbot/docs/Offerings/auth-and-capture-pre-authorize-credit-card-payments/pre-authorize-card-transactions/merchant-hosted-integration-pre-authorize-payment.md

         </td>

         <td style={{ textAlign: "left" }}>
           `String` The pg parameter determines which payment tabs will be displayed on the PayU page.
-For cards, 'CC' will be the value.
+For credit cards, 'CC' will be the value.
         </td>

         <td style={{ textAlign: "left" }}>